215 software tools. No fees. No expiration dates. No problems. Sometimes even no downloads. No kidding.

 Windows AntiVir scans files on demand, upon access, and on a schedule; it doesn't scan e-mail attachments until they're saved, but it does go to work on rootkits.
 It's especially good at coexisting with other security software.
 Like most good AV software, it has the Virus Bulletin's VB100% award and certification for virus detection from ICSA Labs.

-Windows ThreatFire detects the bad guys by their behavior, not by outdated virus signatures.
+Windows ThreatFire is norton now which detects the bad guys by their behavior, not by outdated virus signatures.
 It's surprisingly accurate and a good companion to standard antivirus apps.

 Windows Use the venerable HouseCall online scanner to get a second opinion, or use the app for cleanup when malware prevents installation of a local antivirus utility.